 Part 3: Diagnoses 11.
 Oncology 12.
 Burns and Wounds 13.
 Infectious Diseases Appendix: Disorders of Altered Immunity 14.
 Organ Transplantation 15.
 Fluid and Electrolyte Imbalances 16.
 Amputation 17.
 Physical Therapy Considerations for Patients who Complain of Chest Pain

 Part 4: Interventions 18.
 Medical-Surgical Equipment in the Acute Care Setting Appendix: Mechanical Ventilation Appendix: Circulatory Assist Devices 19.
 Pharmacologic Agents 20.
 Anesthesia: Perioperative and Postoperative Considerations 21.
 Pain Management 22.
 Postural Drainage 23.
 Functional Tests

-Jaime C. Paz, MS, PT, Clinical Associtate Professor, Division of Physical Therapy, Walsh University, North Canton, OH; Associate Clinical Professor, Department of Physical Therapy, Bouve College of Health Sciences, Northeastern University, Boston, MA and Michele P. West, MS, PT, Lahey Clinic, Burlington, MA
+Jaime C. Paz, PT, DPT, MS, Clinical Associate Professor, Division of Physical Therapy, Walsh University, North Canton, OH; Associate Clinical Professor, Department of Physical Therapy, Bouve College of Health Sciences, Northeastern University, Boston, MA and Michele P. West, MS, PT, Lahey Clinic, Burlington, MA